 Painting or home renovations may not be in your budget or a commitment you’re ready to make.
-Instead for a change of scenery, rearrange the furniture, sleep in the guest room, let the kids swap rooms for the night!
-Order “room service” by having take out delivered, hop in your pajamas, and binge watch your favorite show.
+Instead of a change of scenery, rearrange the furniture, sleep in the guest room, and let the kids swap rooms for the night!
+Order “room service” by having take-out delivered, hop in your pajamas, and binge-watch your favorite show.

-Adding some summer elements to your backyard will be sure to shake things up and give you vacation vibes you’re looking for.
-Some more costly ideas could be adding in a pool, volleyball net, or built in grill and bar area.
-If you’re looking for ideas on a budget you could opt for an inflatable pool or slip and slide for the kids, a firepit, or a new set of bistro table and chairs.
+Adding some summer elements to your backyard will be sure to shake things up and give you the vacation vibes you’re looking for.
+Some more costly ideas could be adding in a pool, volleyball net, or built-in grill and bar area.
+If you’re looking for ideas on a budget you could opt for an inflatable pool or slip and slide for the kids, a fire pit, or a new set of bistro tables and chairs.
 Adding some of these may even add value to your home!

 With technology these days you can have the world at your fingertips!
-Plan each night for a week to be a different theme, whether that be riding virtual rides at Disney World online or take an online cooking class and then fly over Paris via Google Maps.
-Get the family involved and assign each member with a night to plan.
+Plan each night for a week to be a different theme, whether that be riding virtual rides at Disney World online or taking an online cooking class and then flying over Paris via Google Maps.
+Get the family involved and assign each member a night to plan.
 The options are endless!

 Be sure to check out more blogs and resources on our website HERE!